Muddled promises on schools pose political problem for Biden - WTMJ

 Associated Press

-His administration in recent weeks has sent muddled and at times contradictory messages about Biden’s goal.
+Biden’s administration in recent weeks has sent muddled and at times contradictory messages about his goal.
 On Tuesday night, the president said his 100-day goal was to have most elementary schools open five days a week, seeming to conflict with his own press secretary, who had said last week that schools would be considered “open” if they held in-person classes even one day a week.

 Biden’s aides dismiss the controversy as a flareup that will disappear once the coronavirus is better under control and more school districts reopen, pointing to recent polls suggesting the public so far believes Biden is doing a good job in handling the issue.